 I highly suggest looking on Pinterest and finding girls around your size and using that as a guide to help you shop for outfits that will look good.
 If you are a size 10, do not look at girls online that are size 4 to figure out what looks good on them.
 Your bodies are different and it will not give you the desired look.

 Shave or wax everything, the day of if possible, and get a mani-pedi.
 You can even go to Walmart and buy the stick on nails and toenails for your session.
 No-one will know in the photos that you did not pay $100 for your nails.
 You’d be amazed how these little details can make or break a photo session.
 Also let’s talk DEODORANT.
 Kinda weird subject right!?!
 But get some spray deodorant for this session.
 It will help not bead up or leave deodorant marks on your clothes.
 These pictures are going to be around for a while, reminding you of just how awesome you look, don’t skimp the small stuff.

 Bring your make-up to the set and some lipstick choices.
 The session will go quickly, but the last think you want to do it smudge your eye liner and then not be able to fix it.
 Also it is a good idea to change lipstick colors during outfit change, so that you can get two totally different looks.

 Trust me I get it.
 Sometimes these make you nervous.
 But I promise, it will be fun and your photographer will help you get the right poses and angles that look best for your body.
 We will laugh and also you will feel sexy.

 powered by Showit

-I’m Stephanie Small, the owner and photographer of Stephanie Small Photography.
+I’m Stephanie Small, the owner, photographer, and coach of Stephanie Small Photography.
 I strive to capture the events in your life that you want to cherish forever – all while ensuring it’s a stress-free process so you can focus on enjoying the moment and making memories.
 I’m located in North Carolina, but am willing to travel.